DinosaurDerek/narrative-api/README.md

 - Add DB seeding or import/export tools
 - To run tests in parallel, look into per-file databases with Testcontainers or dynamic schemas
 - Consider dotenv-flow to support both .env and .env.test if needed
+- Once moved off free-tier hosting, retire the GitHub Actions workaround and rely solely on the in-app `node-cron` job for daily brief creation.